 Dr. Bill Moreau is an associated faculty at SCU.
 He is a chiropractic physician and conservative evidence based sports medicine clinician who started work with the USOC in 2009 after more than 25 years of private practice.
-He became the first Managing Director of Sports Medicine for the United States Olympic Committee (USOC) in February of 2012.
+He is the Vice-President of Sports Medicine for the United States Olympic Committee (USOC).
 Prior to this promotion Dr. Moreau worked at the USOC as the Director of Clinics.Moreau develops the USOC Sports Medicine strategy and oversees all USOC sports medicine activities including; Clinics, Games and the USOC National Medical Network.
 Dr. Moreau served as the Medical Director for Team USA at the London 2012 Olympic Games where he managed the implementation of medical care to more than five hundred athletes as provided by more than 100 medical providers.
 He will serve as the Medical Director for the Sochi 2014 Winter Games.Dr.
 Moreau founded and advances the application of integrated, multiple disciplinary musculoskeletal care through founded Fortis Cura, Inc. a healthcare company dedicated to advancing patient centered care through the utilization of and further development of evidence based musculoskeletal care pathways.
 He has been featured in Bloomberg Business Week, USA Today, Time, ESPN, NPR, NBC, GE Healthcare News, Kaiser Health News, the USA Department of Health and Human Services Consumer Health IT Summit, Cleveland Clinic Innovation Summit, Army Strategic Studies Group and the Allegany Healthcare Summit.
 Moreau has successfully presented over 550 postgraduate presentations with a primary focus on sports medicine and musculoskeletal care throughout the United States and Internationally.
 He has over 30 years clinical expertise in both general practice and sports medicine.
 Sporting patient populations include Olympic, professional, collegiate, high school and recreational athletes.
 Dr. Moreau is well published with a focus on evidence based medicine, athletic injuries with an emphasis in the study of concussion in sport.

 Dr. Horrigan is a full time clinical faculty at SCU serving as Executive Director of Tactical Sports Medicine, teaching MSK differential diagnosis, as well as serving as an advisory for SCU’s Sports Medicine Clinic and educational programs including the Sports Medicine Honors Program and Sports Medicine Residency.
 Dr. Horrigan also leads a new clinical program in conjunction with the Los Angeles County Sheriff’s Academy, which provides clinical learning opportunities to SCU students and residents.